Do you have questions about foot care? We have answers.

 We have had many satisfied patients, both men and women.
 They keep coming back to have Keryflex reapplied to their toenails.
 Some come just for the summer months.
 Others just before vacation.
 Others still come year round.
 Many have tried acrylic nails and found them to be either painful or inadequate.

 Contact Tanglewood Foot Specialists to see if you are a candidate for Keryflex toenail restoration.
-In 30 minutes, you'll leave with natural appearing toenails and will love wearing sandals this summer.
+In 30 minutes, you'll leave with natural appearing toenails.
+You will love wearing sandals this summer!
+Give us a call at 713-785-7881 for an immediate appointment.

 Does nail polish cause toenail fungus?